LemesoftNostalgic/sprint-o-matic/README.md

 ### Gameplay

 The gameplay keys are similar to the home screen keys: Arrow keys or mouse buttons to turn left or right, esc or middle button to quit.
-The usage is intentionally simlified.
+The usage is intentionally simplified.

 ![Sprint-O-Matic gameplay with a fantasy map by Jyrki Leskela](/doc/ExternalFantasyMap.jpg)